 PIAC established the Conflict Mapping and Archive Project (CMAP) to collect, analyse and preserve open source documentation in relation to the Sri Lankan civil war.
-This material will be used to develop a conflict map report.
+This material has been used to develop a conflict map report.
 In addition to the report, PIAC hopes to develop a shared database with open-source (and non-confidential) documents in a fully searchable, electronic form to preserve and organise evidence and facilitate planning and research for transitional justice mechanisms.

 What is a conflict map?

 A conflict map is an overview of the incidents that occurred during a conflict, often organised by geography and chronology.
 It provides a detailed inventory and analysis of the types of violations, the scale of alleged violations, potential patterns of abuses, potential victims and perpetrators.
 It also identifies possible evidentiary leads or sources relating to a conflict.